 512 Audio Academy

-The 512 Audio Academy closed-back headphones aim to deliver exceptional quality.
-Without the big-ticket price tag.
+The 512 Audio Academy aim to deliver the best affordable DJ headphones without the big-ticket price tag.
 Have they succeeded?
 Check out the highlights before we take a closer look.

 512 Audio is a new company hailing from Austin, Texas.
 But they are no stranger to the audio space.
 Founded by the team behind Warm Audio they have extensive experience.
 But does this new entry-level targeted brand hit the mark?
 Read on to find out.